Cluster Synchronization of Networks via a Canonical Transformation for Simultaneous Block Diagonalization of Matrices: PROBLEM DEFINITION: Cluster synchronization

 The quotient matrix describes a network (the `quotient network'), for which all the nodes in each equitable cluster collapse to a single quotient node.
 By assuming the system of equations (1) evolves on the cluster synchronization manifold, and averaging over all the nodes in each cluster, we can derive the equations for the time evolution of the quotient network,

 where the $m$-dimensional vector $\bs_{k}(t)$ represents the state of the quotient network node $k=1,...,C$.

-\begin{definition}\textbf{Equitable clusters encoding matrix.} With knowledge of the clusters, we can construct the $N\times C$ equitable cluster encoding matrix $O$, such that $O_{ij}=1$ if node $i$ is in cluster $\mathcal{C}_j$ and $0$ otherwise for $i=1,\ldots,N$ and $j=1,\ldots,C$. \end{definition}
+\begin{definition}\textbf{Equitable clusters encoding matrix.} With knowledge of the clusters, we can construct the $N\times C$ equitable clusters encoding matrix $O$, such that $O_{ij}=1$ if node $i$ is in cluster $\mathcal{C}_j$ and $0$ otherwise for $i=1,\ldots,N$ and $j=1,\ldots,C$. \end{definition}

 \begin{remark} Given a network described by the adjacency matrix $A$ and the equitable clusters encoding matrix $O$ (see definition \ref{O}), the $C \times C$-dimensional quotient matrix $Q$ can be computed as follows \cite{schaub2016},